bufanda/zabbix--template-xenorchestra/Readme.md

 !!
 ATTENTION !!

-The Zabbix 7.0 Template isn't working yet some strange behavior in HttpRequest Library of Zabbix is causing issues atm.
+The Zabbix 7.0 Template isn't working/tested yet there is an [issue](https://support.zabbix.com/browse/ZBX-24926) with Zabbix and certain curl libraries.

 ## Author